SAMMISolutions/docs/doc_posts/_faq-general/developer-mode.md

 num: 9
 ---

+Only meant for advanced users.
+Allows you to use developer only commands, encrypt and lock your decks (intended for extension makers) and change some settings that's normally greyed out.

-For advanced users who would like the ability to encrypt and lock your buttons and decks, developer mode can be unlocked by pressing the Reset button 10 times.
+Developer mode can be unlocked by pressing the Reset button 10 times.